Letrozole in Treating Healthy Postmenopausal Women at High Risk for Breast Cancer

 PRIMARY OBJECTIVES:

-I. The primary objective of this clinical trial is to compare the effect of lower and intermittent doses of letrozole to standard letrozole therapy on estrogen suppression in postmenopausal women at high risk for developing breast cancer.
+I. Compare the effect of lower and intermittent doses of letrozole to standard letrozole therapy on estrogen suppression in postmenopausal women at high risk for developing breast cancer.

 SECONDARY OBJECTIVES: